Skip to content

 2. Confirm:

-• Page title and URL are correct
+• Page title, filename, and URL are correct

-• Listings (if active) display properly
+• Listings display properly (active or coming soon)

 back to the top